anantya2007-debug/Anantya_phase2/challs/digital forensics.md

 Even in retirement, Sakamoto never loses at hide and seek.
 Maybe stegseek can help you keep up.

 ## Solution:
 I first installed steghide and stegseek using my terminal.
-After downloading the ```sakamoto.jpg``` file, I used the following command to see if I could directly extract the text from it wihtout a specific passphrase.
+After downloading the ```sakamoto.jpg``` file, I used the following command to see if I could directly extract the text from it without a specific passphrase.
 <img width="516" height="100" alt="Screenshot 2025-11-09 at 11 17 37 PM" src="https://github.com/user-attachments/assets/824025c8-d13e-4ab8-9b30-eb6584bcde38" />

 I then used this command to get the passphrase and save the found text in a file called ```cracked.txt```.